messlabnyu/irqdebloat/README.md

 run `fuzzer/build.sh` to build PANDA.

 Trace analysis depends on [Binary Ninja](https://binary.ninja).
 All scripts are tested on the Headless version.
-May require [Unicorn](https://www.unicorn-engine.org) on analyzing MIPS traces.
+May require [Unicorn](https://www.unicorn-engine.org) dependency when analyzing MIPS traces.

 # Run